ub3rsick/ub3rsick.github.io/_posts/2017-08-27-slae-x86-assignment-5-analyzing-payloads.md

 0000001F  58                pop eax			; EAX = 0x1 = exit systemcall
 00000020  CD80              int 0x80			; execute exit system call
 ```
+The `int 0x80` at `0000001B` executes the sys_chmod system call.
+The arguments for the system call are stored in ebx and ecx.
+The rest of the shellcode from `0x0000001D` to `0x00000020` is to call exit system call.

 ### #3.
 READ_FILE - linux/x86/read_file - [NDISASM]
 The `linux/x86/read_file` reads up to 4096 bytes from the local file system and write it back out to the specified file descriptor.
 Lets look at the payload options.